mqpasta/pak-intellects/README.md

 # Intellects from Pakistan
 This project started with inspiration of a Twitter thread started by Hamza (https://twitter.com/wingsforus) listing the notable intellects from Pakistan.
 So, we decided to make it extensive by starting this project.

 Initially, we are listing the content share by Hamza and will extned it gradually.
-The Twitter thread is accessible at https://twitter.com/wingsforus/status/1029402615002673154
+The orginal Twitter thread is accessible at https://twitter.com/wingsforus/status/1029402615002673154

 **Eqbal Ahmad (1933-99)**
 https://en.wikipedia.org/wiki/Eqbal_Ahmad